MokeyII/PoE-Mokeys-Custom-Filter/README.md

 * Navigate to https://www.pathofexile.com/item-filter/E4X9Ksj

-* Log in with you Path of Exile Account. (*If you are a steam user, you will have to create an account and link your steam account to your Path of Exile Account*)
+* Log in with your Path of Exile Account. (*If you are a steam user, you will have to create an account and link your steam account to your Path of Exile Account*)

 * Click Follow in the Top Right hand Corner